Carroll Communications Key Team Members

 Mr. Danny Ammons

-Mr. Danny Ammons, V.P. of Law Enforcement (Federal & Civilian) and Navy Special Operations
+Mr. Danny Ammons COO, Director and Navy Special Operations

 Danny has experience in a wide array of tactical equipment on the battlefield such as firearms, body armor, entry shields, plate carriers, night vision devices (scopes & goggles), infra-red aiming devices, thermal optical devices, non-lethal training rounds, non-lethal crowd control devices and multiple other types of tactical equipment.